-I believe that every student learns differently and to teach effectively one must incorporate these differences; for example, some people choose to snack while working, and some choose to talk out loud.
-I will accommodate as many of these differences as possible to most benefit students.
-Fundamentally though, mathematics requires both an understanding of a topic and sufficient practice, so in a given session I will split the time between these two.
+I believe (and have witnessed!) that everybody learns differently, and effective teaching comes from incorporating these differences; so, I will provide an environment for learning that is completely malleable to my tutees' needs.
+Fundamentally though, mathematics requires both an understanding of a topic and sufficient practice, so each session will split the time between these two.

 I will use the first session to evaluate how best to proceed with tuition.
 I encourage my tutees to steer each session towards their needs (and interests) - for example, particular difficulties with one topic or more detailed explanations and applications of another - which will not only ensure that they maximise the efficiency of their learning but also will build their own confidence in their abilities.

 - At Cambridge, I studied mainly analysis: real, complex, functional, measure theoretic and partial differential equations (PDEs); I will be applying for PhDs in analysis of PDEs.
 I also studied algebra (groups, rings, modules and linear algebra), general/point-set topology and elementary number theory.
 I am currently studying differential geometry (including the classical topics).